Recktenwald/sharebots/README.md

 # Sharebots

-Telegram bots for easy coordination in shared appartments.
+Bots for easy coordination via Telegram in shared apartments.

 ## shopbot
 Shopbot keeps a shared shopping list.
 Everyone can add and remove items, and show the current shopping list.